jaysaha01/reactjs-interview-questions/README.md

 25. ### What is Lifting State Up in React?

-    When several components need to share the same changing data then it is recommended to _lift the shared state up_ to their closest common ancestor.
-That means if two child components share the same data from its parent, then move the state to parent instead of maintaining local state in both of the child components.
+ Lifting state up in React refers to the practice of moving the state from a lower-level (child) component to a higher-level (parent or common ancestor) component in the component tree .
+This is done to share and manage state across multiple components.
+When a child component needs access to certain data or needs to modify the data, instead of keeping that data and the corresponding state management solely within the child component, we move the state to a shared ancestor component.
+By doing so, the parent component becomes the source of truth for the state, and it can pass down the necessary data and functions as props to its child components.

     **[⬆ Back to Top](#table-of-contents)**

 26. ### What are Higher-Order Components?

-    A _higher-order component_ (_HOC_) is a function that takes a component and returns a new component.
-Basically, it's a pattern that is derived from React's compositional nature.

-    We call them **pure components** because they can accept any dynamically provided child component but they won't modify or copy any behavior from their input components.
+    Higher-order components or HOC is the advanced method of reusing the component functionality logic.
+It simply takes the original component and returns the enhanced component.

     ```javascript
     const EnhancedComponent = higherOrderComponent(WrappedComponent);